We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 You’ll find most of these in the ‘Drag-and-Drop’ section on the right-hand side of the GrowthBar interface:

-The competitor headlines feature is really useful.
+The drag-and-drop headlines feature is really useful.
 This lets you see what headings your competitors are using in top-ranking articles about the same topic (along with the relevant level — H1, H2, H3 etc.), and helps you ensure that your post is covering the same ground.

 The suggested images section surfaces images used in similar posts into yours (and gives you the URLs where they can be found).

-This is a nice idea in theory, but doesn’t work so well in practice, because most of the images that are surfaced are not royalty free (so you could get charged a fee by their owners if you use them).
+This is a nice idea in theory, but doesn’t work so well in practice, because many of the images that are surfaced are not royalty free (so you could get charged a fee by their owners if you use them).

 Ultimately the suggested images feature is great for getting an idea of the type of images used in high-ranking posts — but not for sourcing images.
 I’d prefer to see a direct integration with a royalty-free image site like Unsplash: this would give you images that you could actually use without problems in your posts.